ObolNetwork/obol-docs/docs/adv/troubleshooting/errors.md

 ### `Validator api 5xx response: mismatching validator client key share index, Mth key share submitted to Nth charon peer`

-The issue revolves around an invalid setup or deployment, where the validators private key shares don`t match the ENR private key.
+The issue revolves around an invalid setup or deployment, where the validators private key shares don't match the ENR private key.
 There may have been a mix-up during deployment, leading to a mismatching validator client key share index.